Villanova hits 15 3s to knock off upstart North Texas 84-61

+INDIANAPOLIS (AP) — As Villanova rained down 3s on North Texas, it was as if the Wildcats were channeling their recent NCAA championship teams.

-INDIANAPOLIS (AP) — Jeremiah Robinson-Earl scored 18 points, Jermaine Samuels Jr. had 15 and Villanova knocked down 15 3-pointers, emphatically ending 13th-seeded North Texas’ bid for a second NCAA Tournament upset with a 84-61 victory Sunday night.
+Jeremiah Robinson-Earl scored 18 points, Jermaine Samuels Jr. had 15 and the Wildcats knocked down 15 3-pointers, emphatically ending the 13th-seeded Mean Green’s bid for a second NCAA Tournament upset with a 84-61 victory Sunday night.

 The fifth-seeded Wildcats (18-6) move on to the Sweet 16 to face top-seeded Baylor.
 Villanova will play the second weekend of the tournament for the third time in the last five.
 Coach Jay Wright’s team won the whole thing the last two times it got this far in 2016 and ’18.

-These Wildcats are not considered a serious national championship contender — but they seemed to channel those title teams in the first half against the Conference USA champions at Bankers Life Fieldhouse.
+“I hope so, man,” Wright said with a laugh.
+“I don’t remember all those types of stats but I like when you guys bring them up.”

 The Mean Green (18-10) got off to a nice start with Javion Hamlet making some nifty moves and putting UNT up 21-13.
-Then Villanova tightened its defense and started making everything.
+Then Villanova tightened its defense and started making everything the way those title teams seemed to in March.

+“I thought we were pretty good defensively, but it sure does help when the shots are going in,” Wright said.

 With quick ball movement and excellent spacing, the Wildcats went 9 for 15 from 3-point range for in the first half and finished the first 20 minutes on a 34-6 run.
 And that was it for North Texas.